Simple Questions

 yield body_solution

 When _which_q is in a sentence, we should answer the question with all the values of the variable that it quantifies (x3 in this case).
-To do that, we’re going to have to build a function that finds the _which_q predication, if it exists.
-Since searching through the tree is something we’ll be doing often, we’ll also build a helper function:
+To do that, We need to build a function that finds the _which_q predication, if it exists.
+Since searching through the scope-resolved MRS predication tree is something we’ll do often, we’ll build another helper function called walk_tree_predications_until and then use it to build find_predication which will find one or more predications in a tree:

-# WalkTreeUntil() is a helper function that just walks
+# walk_tree_predications_until() is a helper function that just walks

 # the tree represented by "term".
 For every predication found,